 - Common areas: You should see what is provided.

 - Recreational facilities: This includes areas such as gyms and pools.

-- Frames: The Attorney General’s office notes frames are almost always steel in larger buildings located in urban areas.
+- Frames: The Attorney General’s office notes frames are almost always steel in more significant buildings located in urban areas.

 - Façade: Larger buildings in the city are likely to be made of bricks and cement.